Eugene R. Liebert

-Eugene R. Liebert (1866 – April 27, 1945) was a German-American architect who is known for his works in Milwaukee, Wisconsin.
+Eugene R. Liebert (April 27, 1866 – April 27, 1945) was a German-American architect who is known for his works in Milwaukee, Wisconsin.
 Liebert was active designing buildings in the 19th century.

 Career

-Eugene R. Liebert was born in Germany in 1866.
-He emigrated to Milwaukee, Wisconsin in 1883, where he found work with a relative in the Trostel & Gallun tannery.
+Eugene R. Liebert was born in Berlin in 1866.
+He emigrated to Milwaukee, Wisconsin, in 1883, where he found work with a relative in the Trostel & Gallun tannery.
 The next year, Liebert took a position as a draftsman with Henry C. Koch.
 When Herman Schnetzky left Koch's office to start his own architectural firm, Liebert followed him as his foreman.
 In 1891, Liebert was admitted as a partner.
 Liebert left to form his own architectural office in 1897.
-Liebert was a popular choice among Milwaukee Germans and his work strongly reflects his home country' style.
+Liebert was a popular choice among Milwaukee Germans, and his work strongly reflects his German heritage.

 Personal

-Two of his Liebert 's sons Walter F. and Carl, worked with him.
+Two of Liebert's sons, Walter F. and Carl, worked with him.
 Liebert was active as an architect until his death on April 27, 1945.
-The Albert O. Trostel House at 3200 North Lake Drive was considered his masterpiece, but it was destroyed following a 1935 fire.
+The Albert O. Trostel House at 3200 North Lake Drive was considered his masterpiece, but it was demolished following a 1935 fire.